Climate Change

 Calculation and Disclosure of Carbon Footprint of Products (CFP)

-Additionally, to enable customers to select products with lower CO2 emissions, we work to disclose relevant information based on Carbon Footprint of Products (CFP) and EcoLeaf certification under the SuMPO environmental labeling program of the Sustainable Management Promotion Organization (SuMPO).
+Additionally, to enable customers to select products with lower CO2 emissions, we work to disclose relevant information based on SuMPO EPD*1 under the SuMPO environmental labeling program of the Sustainable Management Promotion Organization (SuMPO).
+In 2024, through collaboration with our suppliers, we were able to incorporate and disclose their primary data in SuMPO EPDs.

-Additionally, by taking advantage of the Carbon Offset Program utilizing CFP promoted by Japan’s Ministry of Economy, Trade and Industry, we have put in place a system for the carbon offset* of CO2 emissions throughout the product lifecycle of our office multifunction devices and some production printer products to address customer demands.
-Offset CO2 emissions in response to customer demands totaled 1,197 tons in 2023.
+Additionally, by taking advantage of the Carbon Offset Program utilizing CFP promoted by Japan’s Ministry of Economy, Trade and Industry, we have put in place a system for the carbon offset*2 of GHG emissions throughout the product life cycle of our office multifunction devices and some production printer products to address customer demands.
+Offset CO2 emissions in response to customer demands totaled 1,129 tons in 2024.

 Products registered for SuMPO Environmental Labeling Program (Japanese website only)